markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 > **Urkel Says:** Some developers call that "div soup."

-With the advent of HTML5, however, newer "semantic" tags were introduced to help provide clarity around what would have traditionally just been another `<div>`.
+With the advent of HTML5, however, newer **semantic** tags were introduced to help provide clarity around what would have traditionally just been another `<div>`.
 Consider this rewritten example:

 ```html
 <body>